mariadb-operator/mariadb-operator/docs/SQL_RESOURCES.md

 ## Authentication plugins

 Passwords can be supplied using the `passwordSecretKeyRef` field in the `User` CR.
-This is a reference to a `Secret` that containers password in plain text.
+This is a reference to a `Secret` that contains password in plain text.

 Alternatively, you can use [MariaDB authentication plugins](https://mariadb.com/kb/en/authentication-plugins/) to avoid storing passwords in plain text and provide the password in a hashed format instead.
-This doesn't affect the end user experience, they will still need to provide the password in plain text to authenticate.
+This doesn't affect the end user experience, as they will still need to provide the password in plain text to authenticate.

 #### Password hash